Be ‘QRareful’: RAC warns drivers to watch out for parking payment scams

 “As if this quishing scam isn’t nasty enough, it can also lead to drivers being caught out twice if they don’t realise they haven’t paid for parking and end up getting a hefty fine from the council.

 “The safest course of action when paying for parking at a council-owned car park is to avoid using QR codes altogether.
 Most of these councils don’t even operate a QR code payment system, so if you’re in any doubt, steer well clear and only pay with cash, card or via an official app downloaded from your smartphone’s app store.
-This advice should also be applied to any mode of transport where you can pay via a QR code, including electric vehicle charge points and private car parks.
+This advice should also be applied wherever a QR code is offered as a method of payment on a public sign, including electric vehicle charge points and private car parks.

 “This new wave of criminal activity is case in point for why the UK is in dire need of the National Parking Platform, which will allow everyone to use one app of their choice to pay for parking.
 As people are faced with a plethora of different payment apps depending on where they are in the country, it’s no wonder many resort to the convenience of using the QR codes they see on payment machines.”